jbock-java/simple-component/README.md

 3. `@Component` along with `@Component.Factory`
 4. `@Provides`

 There is no `@Scope`.
-Instead, you have a guarantee that everything gets created at most once per component instance.
+Instead, you have a guarantee that every "bean" gets created at most once per component instance.
 If you need multiple distinct "copies" of a particular "bean" in your component, then only dagger can help you.
 In my experience this is a rare case and should not be the default behaviour, like it is in dagger.
 It can also be worked around by injecting a "factory".